Leeds Lawyers Advice for Partnership & Shareholder Agreements

 The ability to force certain shareholders to sell their shares to the others.
-This can be useful if there is a shareholder who is not “pulling his weight”, commits some wrongdoing, or in the event of the death or bankruptcy of a shareholder.
+This can be useful if there is a shareholder who is not “pulling their weight”, commits some wrongdoing, or in the event of the death or bankruptcy of a shareholder

 Restrictions on what shareholders may do outside the company.

 If there is no shareholders agreement in place, for as long as shareholders agree with the way the company’s affairs are managed and are happy with the relationships between themselves and the company, then no problems are likely to occur.
 However, when these matters break down, there is little in the general law than can be of much help – often the solution is drastic and results in the company ceasing to exist, or the shareholders engaging in lengthy and expensive legal battles.
 While a shareholders agreement cannot prevent every dispute, they can be a very useful tool in avoiding and managing such difficulties.